Peiiii/EchoNote/docs/features/space-publish-firestore-setup.md

 ### Channel Update Rule for Message Count

-Allow updating channel's `lastMessageTime` and `messageCount` when messages are created in write-only spaces:
+Allow updating channel's `lastMessageTime` and `messageCount` when messages are created in append-only spaces:

 ```javascript
 match /users/{userId}/channels/{channelId} {